ARTIST STATEMENT

 Michelle Hinebrook is a queer, female-identifying artist, mother, and painter based in New York City.
 Hinebrook’s vibrant oil paintings serve as abstract representations of spiritual and emotional experiences, exploring cosmic consciousness, magic, nature, and spiritual transcendence.
-With over 25 years of artistic experience, she has cultivated expertise across painting, drawing, sculpture, photography, design, glass, color theory, and digital art.
 She holds a Master of Fine Arts degree from Cranbrook Academy of Art and a Bachelor of Fine Arts in Art & Design from the College for Creative Studies.

 CV